UNESCO

 When most people think of nuclear waste, they imagine glowing canisters buried in rock, hazards for a far-off future.
 The truth is different, and more unsettling.
 The greatest uranium problem is already with us now.

 From the deserts of the American Southwest to abandoned mines in Central Asia, uranium residues contaminate soil, rivers, and aquifers.
-Communities live with the consequences today — cancers, kidney disease, unusable water.
+Communities live with the consequences today — kidney disease, unusable water.

 Present-day scars